explosivegaming/ExpCluster/README.md

 ## Installation

-This is a plugin collection for [Clusterio](https://github.com/clusterio/clusterio) which provides all our scenario features.
+This is a plugin collection for [Clusterio](https://github.com/clusterio/clusterio) which implements all our scenario features.

-To use this plugin you must already have a clusterio instance running, see [here](https://github.com/clusterio/clusterio?tab=readme-ov-file#installation) for clusterio installation instructions.
+To use this plugin you must have a clusterio instance running, see [here](https://github.com/clusterio/clusterio?tab=readme-ov-file#installation) for clusterio installation instructions.

 This module is currently not published and therefore can not be installed via `npm`.
 Instead follow the steps for [building from source](#building-from-source)